Networking Skills: Invite People To Join You

 “I’m still sussing it out.
 I haven’t got a core group to invite people to come”

-How about joining forces with some of the new people you’re meeting to try some out together and exchange notes?
+How about sharing your experience with some of the new people you’ve met and ask their opinion of other groups you’ve been to or heard about.
 A great way to build a relationship, even if you end up choosing different groups to join.

 “I don’t know them well enough to invite them to anything”